JoJonatasCoelho/JoJonatasCoelho/README.md

 # Hi, I'm John
-🎓 **Computer Science undergraduate** at the Federal Institute of Education, Science, and Technology of Ceará (IFCE) -- 4th semester.
+🎓 **Computer Science undergraduate** at the Federal Institute of Education, Science, and Technology of Ceará (IFCE) -- 5th semester.

-💻 **Backend developer** working with C, C#, Node.js, Python, Docker, and more.
+💻 **Backend developer** working with Java, C, C#, Node.js, Python, Docker, and more.

-🚀 Passionate about development, low-level programming, building secure and exploring the foundations of computer science.
+🚀 Passionate about software engineering, low-level programming, building secure and exploring the foundations of computer science.

 ---